Pathways to Commercial Liftoff

 Expand and accelerate the capital base

 using mechanisms that manage price and volume risk (e.g., price discovery via a hydrogen commodity market, hedging contracts) and encourage long-term offtake.
+DOE has reserved a portion of its Clean Hydrogen Hubs funding to develop a demand-side support function to scale clean hydrogen demand.

-Watch the Clean Hydrogen Webinar
+Watch the Clean Hydrogen Webinar (March 2023)

 The U.S. Department of Energy, in partnership with other federal, state, and local agencies, has tools to address challenges to commercial liftoff and is committed to working with communities and the private sector to build the nation’s clean energy infrastructure in a way that meets the country’s climate, economic, and environmental justice imperatives.